-Play the Game is a new initiative delivered by Heart of Midlothian Football Club which has been developed to support the thousands of people involved in the grassroots game.
+Play the Game is a new initiative created by Heart of Midlothian Football Club which has been developed to support the thousands of people involved in the grassroots game.
 It is inspired by street football of yesteryear, encouraging more play and game-centred activity within grassroots football.

 - Schools: Promoting playground football

-- Expo: Festivals for grassroots teams
+- Expo: Showcasing grassroots football

 Through each programme we promote ways in which the players themselves can take increased ownership and responsibility of their games while simultaneously encouraging and promoting the importance of small-sided activity during training sessions with grassroots coaches and parents/carers.